jennifer/referred-client/README.md

 ## Motivation

-As a job-seeker, I wanted to build an app that fellow job-seekers and I could use to track my own professional networking.
+As a job-seeker, I wanted to build an app that fellow job-seekers could use to track professional networking.
 As an introvert, I wanted a project that would help me learn about networking, break it down into simple milestones, and get excited to meet new people.

 ## Requirements
 * Do something interesting or useful